 Raspberry Scones with Toasted Almonds

-A bit of a twist on the classic cream scone, these Raspberry Scones with Toasted Almonds are elegant, and incredibly light and tender.
+A twist on the classic cream scone, these Raspberry Scones with Toasted Almonds are elegant and incredibly light and tender.
 Share them with the people you love!

 Ingredients